FanDuel Sports Network

 FanDuel Sports Network (formerly Bally Sports) is a group of regional sports networks in the United States owned by Main Street Sports Group (formerly Diamond Sports Group).
 The networks carry regional broadcasts of sporting events from various professional, collegiate, and high school sports teams.
-Through its owned-and-operated networks and several other affiliates, its programming is available to all or part of at least 33 states.
+Through its owned-and-operated networks and several other affiliates, its programming was available to all or part of at least 33 states.

-The networks were formerly known as Fox Sports Networks and operated by News Corporation for most of their existence.
-They were acquired by Diamond Sports from the Walt Disney Company in 2019, as Disney was required to divest them by the U.S. Department of Justice as a condition of their own acquisition of 21st Century Fox.
-Diamond Sports was initially established by Sinclair Broadcast Group, with additional equity funding from Allen Media Group.
-After the takeover, Diamond sold naming rights to the channels to casino operator Bally's Corporation, resulting in their relaunch as Bally Sports on March 31, 2021.
+The networks were known as Fox Sports Networks and operated by News Corporation for most of their existence.
+They were acquired by Diamond Sports from the Walt Disney Company in 2019.
+After the acquisition, Diamond sold naming rights to the channels to casino operator Bally's Corporation, resulting in their relaunch as Bally Sports on March 31, 2021.
+In 2023, Diamond Sports Group filed for Chapter 11 bankruptcy protection; during the bankruptcy, the company began to lose some of its sports rights to competing broadcast television, streaming, and part-time "direct-to-distributor" operations.

-In 2023, amid the impact of cord-cutting and other upheavals in the market, Diamond Sports Group filed for Chapter 11 bankruptcy protection.
-As part of the associated reorganization process, Diamond planned to be separated from Sinclair into a standalone company.
-It renegotiated contracts with a number of the teams that it broadcast, and also ended its contracts with several others (either via missed rights payments, the natural end of a contract, or a formal opt-out).
-In October 2024, it was announced that Diamond would end its agreement with Bally's and enter into a new agreement with online gambling company FanDuel—under which Bally Sports rebranded as FanDuel Sports Network on October 21, 2024.
-The bankruptcy ended on January 2, 2025, with Diamond Sports Group rebranding as Main Street Sports Group.
+In October 2024, Diamond rebranded the channels as FanDuel Sports Network.
+Diamond Sports Group exited bankruptcy, and rebranded as Main Street Sports Group, on January 2, 2025.
+By January 2026, Main Street suffered from more financial difficulties, with unsuccessful attempts to sell the company to DAZN, and the nine Major League Baseball teams under contract with Main Street terminating their agreements due to missed rights payments.

+In February 2026, the company began to issue notices of dismissals and closures under the WARN Act.
+The following month, the Los Angeles Angels announced an agreement to buy out Main Street's ownership in the West channel In April 2026, continuing it as a team-owned RSN.
+Main Street confirmed that it would begin to close FDSN following the conclusions of the 2025–2026 NBA and NHL seasons; with the final live FDSN-produced sporting event being an NHL playoff game on April 30.
+Since then, some television providers had removed the channels from their lineups.

 History

 Beginnings

-The networks of FanDuel Sports Network have a long history, with the origins of several of the networks dating to the 1980s and 1990s, as affiliates of the Prime Network (and to a lesser degree SportsChannel).
-In 1996, News Corporation and Liberty Media (the owner of Prime Network) announced that the Prime Sports networks would be rebranded under the new "Fox Sports Net" brand; the Prime Sports-branded affiliates were officially relaunched as Fox Sports Net on November 1 of that year.
+The networks of FanDuel Sports Network originate from several of the networks dating to the 1980s and 1990s, as affiliates of the Prime Network (and to a lesser degree SportsChannel).
+In 1996, News Corporation and Liberty Media (the owner of Prime Network) announced that the Prime Sports networks would be rebranded under the new "Fox Sports Net" brand; the Prime Sports-branded affiliates were relaunched as Fox Sports Net on November 1, 1996.
 In 1997, News Corp and Liberty Media also purchased a 40% stake in Cablevision/NBC's SportsChannel networks which led those networks being rebranded as part of Fox Sports Net in early 1998 and bringing the total number of owned or affiliate networks to 18.
 In the years that followed, a series of other acquisitions and launches of new networks (along with a few closures) resulted in 22 owned and operated networks.